Ozon3Org/Ozon3/CONTRIBUTING.md

 git commit tests/cassettes -m "test: Re-record cassettes for passing test XXX XXX XXX"
 ```

 Note that doing a live request to WAQI requires a token to be supplied.
 The test suite loads the token from an environment variable.
-To set this environment variable, you can make a file named `.env` in Ozone root directory with the following content:
+To set this environment variable, you can make a file named `.env` in Ozone3 root directory with the following content:

 ```
 WAQI_TOKEN=insert_your_token_here